 For the three 1P methods the AA angle is formed between the FAA and TAA based on each of the KJC locations above ( figure 2g).
 For the three 2P methods the AA angle is formed by two axes, the FAA originating from the femoral inter-condylar notch point and the TAA originating from each of the KJC locations above ( figure 2h).

-The femoral shaft length guiding rule line was placed 10cm above the KJC location and parallel to the femoral condyle tangent line, the tibial shaft length guiding rule was placed 10cm below the KJC location and parallel to the tibial plateau tangent line.
-The end points for the femoral and tibial 10cm shaft length guiding rule lines were always placed on the outer femoral and tibial bone shaft cortex (20)(20).
+The femoral shaft length guiding rule line was placed 10cm above the KJC location and parallel to the femoral condyle tangent line; the tibial shaft length guiding rule was placed 10cm below the KJC location and parallel to the tibial plateau tangent line.
+The end points for the femoral and tibial 10cm shaft length guiding rule lines were always placed on the outer femoral and tibial bone shaft cortex (20).

 All Y10 SLRs were measured for alignment in 50 image batches by one reader (LMG).
 They were read individually, in a random order and blinded to clinical information.
 The intra-class correlation coefficients (ICCs) for intra-reader reproducibility (table 2) for one set of 50 images (read twice one week apart) for all six AA measurements were high between 0.97 - 0.99.
 All the 95% limits of agreement (LoA) were similar although 1P KJC1 (-1.52, 2.78) and 2P KJC1 (-0.98, 1.67) were greatest.